Good luck with all of your competitions for the current academic year!

 International History Olympiad

-The International History Olympiad is an 8-day long history extravaganza, held every two years – the next Olympiad will take place in July 2020.
+The International History Olympiad is a week-long history extravaganza, held every two years – the next Olympiad will take place from July 23-July 31, 2023 in Rome.
 The Olympiad consists of numerous buzzer-based and other competitions, sightseeing, and special events with students from around the world.
-Students in Europe qualify for the Olympiad by finishing in the top half of students or teams in their age division at any regional or championship tournament during either the 2018-2019 or 2019-2020 school years.
-Also, at the Olympiad, students can compete for either the country of their citizenship or the country where they attend school.
+Students in Europe qualify for the Olympiad by finishing in the top half of students or teams in their age division at any regional or championship tournament during either the 2021-2022 or 2022-2023 school years.
+Also, at the Olympiad, students do not compete for their school, but rather on national teams for either the country of their citizenship or the country where they attend school.

 International Academic Bowl